martinstnv/digital-garden/_posts/2025-12-20-program-memory.md

 (Low Address)
 ```

-At the bottom of the address space lies the Text Segment, also called the Code Segment, which stores the program’s instructions.
+At the bottom of the address space lies the Text Segment, or the Program Code, which stores the program’s instructions.

 Directly above the Text segment is the Data segment, which is divided into two areas:
  1. Initialized data - where variables with predefined values are stored.
  2. Uninitialized data (BSS) - where variables without initial values reside.

 > Note: Global variables that are not explicitly initialized by the program are automatically set to 0 by the process model.
 This behavior does not apply to local variables.